Become the person you want to be

-In what ways does your current identity impact your capacity for change?
+How does your current identity shape your ability to change?

 ✳️✳️✳️